The Culpepper Cattle Co.: Historical accuracy

 The Culpepper Cattle Co. has been praised for its attention to detail and period atmosphere.
-A subtle example is seen when Frank Culpepper leans against a water barrel and his arm above the wrist is exposed—it is white, untanned.
-People rarely took off any clothing in public (there is a comic moment when the cook is embarrassed to be seen with his shirt off), and the idea of an "all-over" tan would have been absurd, if not incomprehensible.
-(Only working folk had a tan.)
+A subtle example is seen when Frank Culpepper (Billy Green Bush) leans against a water barrel and his arm above the wrist is exposed—it is white, untanned.
+People rarely took off any clothing in public (there is a comic moment when the cook is embarrassed to be seen with his shirt off), and the idea of an "all-over" tan would have been absurd, if not incomprehensible as only working folk had a tan.
 Cowboys were "fish-belly white" over most of their bodies.

 The opening title sequence mixes genuine period photographs with sepia-tinted posed images of the cast members.

 The story is almost violent, but this has to be seen in the context of the offenses against Frank Culpepper and his party.
 These included horse and cattle theft, which were usually punishable by hanging.
 As there was no practical way to haul the thieves into court, Culpepper was justified in dispensing immediate "justice", however brutal.
-Culpepper's final act of justice is to wipe out the evil agro-capitalist (the villain in scores of Westerns) and his horde.
+Culpepper's final act of justice is to wipe out the evil agro-capitalist Thornton Pierce (John McLiam), the archetypical villain in scores of Westerns, and his horde.

 By contemporary standards, the grass-fed cattle are rather scrawny, as fattening them up on corn had not become general practice.
 Even if it had, there would have been little point in adding weight to animals who would only "walk it off" on a long drive.
 The 1866 date of the story is plausible.
-This was the same year Goodnight and Loving made their first long cattle drive.
+This was the same year Charles Goodnight and Oliver Loving made their first long cattle drive.

 The film's principal anachronism is showing most of the cowhands with beards.
 Contemporary photos indicate that, while cowboys often had mustaches (sometimes quite fancy), beards were not common—one out of twenty cowboys, perhaps.
 This was unusual in an era (extending to the end of the 19th century) where a high percentage of men took pride in having full beards.

 The film incorrectly mixes in scenes of topography and vegetation found only in the climatic zone of southwestern Arizona.
 The location of the cattle drive is between "Texas" and Fort Lewis, Colorado (located in southwest Colorado near Durango).
 There are scenes of cattle being driven by Saguaro cactus which only occur in the Sonoran Desert of southwest Arizona.
 This Arizona scenery is 350 miles off-course of a probable route that would run between west Texas and southwest Colorado.
-The scenery surrounding the Eaves Movie Ranch (outside Santa Fe, NM) is typical of the landscape and vegetation that would have been common along the fictional route.
+The scenery surrounding the Eaves Movie Ranch (outside Santa Fe, New Mexico) is typical of the landscape and vegetation that would have been common along the fictional route.

 The firearms used are almost all anachronisms in an 1866 setting.
-With the exception of Ben Mockridge's 1850s-era percussion-cap pistol, the other pistols and rifles date from the early 1870s to the mid-1890s.
+With the exception of Ben Mockridge (Gary Grimes)'s 1850s-era percussion-cap pistol, the other pistols and rifles date from the early 1870s to the mid-1890s.
 Another anachronism is a pressure lantern (invented in the late 1890s) visible in one bar scene.